mrlem/android-compose-template/README.md

 # TODO

+* content:
+  * spotlight should link to library / detail
+  * library should have a list leading to library / detail
-* navigation: add type safe destinations
+* navigation: add type safe destinations from nav to vm
 * data layer: room for persistence
 * data layer: retrofit for api access